hippie68/ftpdump/README.md

     Options:
       -a, --app            Dump app data.
+          --active         Use an active FTP connection instead of a passive one.
           --appdb          Dump app.db file and quit.
           --beep           Beep when done.
       -d, --dlc            Dump DLC data.